A cappella just got a makeover.

 Disguised, Jordan finds herself forming unexpected friendships and a confidence in finding other ways to express herself.
 Although she also find herself slowly becoming more stressed.
 As the story unfolds, each teen in this musical crew has their own layers to explore.
 I also appreciated that Jordan as a bi, Chinese-American teen is not the only teen with an intersectional experience in this story.
 Nihal’s dry humour is one of the most memorable parts of this book.
 Nihal’s conversations about Sikhism and his coming out to a friend are nuanced scenes.

 Jordan’s friend Isaac, a Japanese-American teen and fellow Sharpshooter brings in another perspective to the group.
 Although Isaac’s romantic relationship only develops after a certain identity revelation, which a few important reviews have critically delved into in relation to hetero-normative romance arcs.

-On another thread on identity, Jordan’s experience leads her to reflect upon the power of gender norms in a self-aware nuanced way but she only briefly addresses the impact of her disguise in relation to trans and/or non-binary students.
+On another thread on identity, Jordan’s experience leads her to reflect upon the power of gender norms but she only briefly addresses the impact of her disguise in relation to trans and/or non-binary students.
 It’s also important to note that Jordan herself is cis.
-These concerns around the centering of cis narratives are highlighted in this review by a non-binary reader.
+These concerns around the centering of cis narratives are explored in this review by a non-binary reader.

 I recommend Noteworthy to teens looking for books with intersectionality, a great bi heroine and a passion for music.
 Though with a few notes on trans and/or non-binary identity as highlighted from the reviews linked below.
 Jordan’s experience as a student who comes from a low-socio economic background with concerned parents is realistic and also needed for contemporary YA.